 We have many CEREC machines in the lab and clinic.
-With so many around it’s hard not to have some conversation around them regardless of the course.
+With so many around, it’s hard not to have some conversation about them regardless of the course.

-When I speak with owners of CEREC machines I have occasionally heard this statement, “I eliminated my lab cost,” as one of the reasons for acquiring the technology and investing in learning how to use it well.
-That statement is technically correct, you aren’t sending a check to your technician for that restoration, but it is financially incorrect—the cost has not been eliminated, it has been shifted.
+When I speak with owners of CEREC machines I occasionally hear the statement, “I eliminated my lab cost” as one of the reasons for acquiring the technology and investing in learning how to use it well.
+That statement is technically correct; you aren’t sending a check to your technician for that restoration But it is financially incorrect; the cost has not been eliminated, it has been shifted.

 If your CEREC machine payment is $2,000 per month and you do one unit with it, the cost of that unit of dentistry is equal to 100 percent of the variable expense ($42 in our example), and 100 percent of the fixed expense, for a total “Lab Fee” of $2,042 ($42+$2,000) for that unit.

 The second unit you do that month changes the cost for each unit to $42+$1,000 (50 percent of the fixed expense) for a unit total of $1,042.
 Do 20 units and it’s $42+$100 (5 percent of the fixed expense) for $142.
-Do 40 units and well, you can do the arithmetic.
-Pay off the machine and the only fixed expense to add to your variable expense is the subscription plan divided over the total number of units.
-When you upgrade, like most of us did to the BlueCam, we start the process over again.
+Do 40 units and, well, you can do the arithmetic.
+Pay off the machine and the only fixed expense to add to your variable expense is the subscription plan divided by the total number of units.
+When you upgrade to the BlueCam, like most of us did, we start the process over again.

 What does this mean for you and your practice?